catwomey/catwomey.github.io/_posts/2015-07-23-go-mobile-intro.markdown

 }
 ```

 Apps written in go are expected to call the Main function from the app package.
-From there you can define what certain events should do, check the [event documentation](https://godoc.org/golang.org/x/mobile/event) for indepth details.
+From there you can define what certain events should do, check the [event documentation](https://godoc.org/golang.org/x/mobile/event) for in depth details.
 These events fire based on registered event interface{} in the app.

 The above code is looping through all events that come in on the event channel.
 The config event defines the size of the screen, the paint event is cycling the colour of our triangle.
 The touch event changes the position of the triangle, and the lifecycle event constructs or destructs the program based on application focus.